 Overview of Policies

 - Sessions are limited to either 25 minutes or 50 minutes.
-Also, students should have only one appointment on the schedule book at a time unless they have spoken with me about developing a semester-long plan.
+Also, students should have only one appointment on the schedule booked at a time unless they have spoken with Dr. Watkins or Dr. Mathis about developing a semester-long plan.

 - Graduate students are encouraged to use the Writing Studio.
 For longer writing assignments, they should schedule an hour-long appointment and expect to work through 5-7 pages of text per appointment.